Improving Person Re-identification by Attribute and Identity Learning: Experimental results

+In the experiments, we adopt ResNet-50 \cite{he2016deep} and CaffeNet \cite{jia2014caffe} as the CNN backbone, respectively.
+The network is initialized by ImageNet \cite{russakovsky2015imagenet} pre-trained models.
+Taking ResNet-50 for example, we append a 512-dim fully connected layer followed by Batch Normalization, a dropout layer with the drop rate of 0.5 and ReLU, after the “pool5” layer.
+The 512-dim fully connected layer is then concatenated with the 27-dim (for Market-1501) attribute prediction score.
+The 539-dim (512+27) feature is used for identity classification.
+The experiment based on the CaffeNet is conducted similarly.
+Finally, the classification layer with $k$ class nodes is used to predict the identity.
+For each attribute, we adopt a fully connected layer after the "pool5" layer as the classifier for attribute prediction.
+When evaluating the APR network for the re-ID task, we take the vertical concatenation of the embedded feature and the re-weighted attribute predictions as the final feature representation for each image.

-We adopt the similar training strategy with \cite{zheng2016discriminatively}.
-Specifically, when using ResNet-50, we set the number of epochs to 55.
-The batch size is set to 64.
-Learning rate is initialized to 0.001 and changed to 0.0001 in the last 5 epochs.
+Following \cite{zheng2017discriminatively}, we adopt a similar training strategy.
+Specifically, when using ResNet-50, we set the number of epochs to 60.
+The batch size is set to 32.
+Learning rate is initialized to 0.01 and changed to 0.001 in the last 20 epochs.
 For CaffeNet, the number of epochs is set to 110.
-For the first 100 epochs, the learning rate is 0.1 and changed to 0.01 in the last 10 epochs.
+For the first 100 epochs, the learning rate is 0.1 and changed to 0.01 in the last ten epochs.
 The batch size is set to 128.
-For both networks, the stochastic gradient descent (SGD) is implemented in each mini-batch to update the parameters.
+Randomly cropping and horizontal flipping are applied on the input images during training.